 The test of whether a communication was prepared for the dominant purpose of either of the above limbs requires consideration of the ruling, prevailing or most influential purpose of the communication.
 The starting point is generally to ask what the intended use of the communication is.
 Where a communication has mixed purposes, only one of which is a privileged purpose, it is unlikely to be protected by privilege.
-It is critical to consider the communications to be made and any documents created in the course of an internal investigation against that test.
+It is critical to consider the communications to be made, and any documents created, in the course of an internal investigation against that test.

 Issues also frequently arise as to whether privilege attaches to documents prepared by third parties.
-Third-party service providers, such as information technology consultants or forensic accountants (among others), may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
+Third-party service providers, such as information technology consultants or forensic accountants (among others) may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
 In Australia, privilege can attach to documents prepared by these third parties, provided the document was created for the dominant purpose of obtaining legal advice or for use in actual or anticipated litigation.
 When engaging third parties, the engagement letter should clearly specify the limited purpose for which those third parties are engaged, their obligations to maintain confidentiality, and confirm that disclosure of any privileged documents to them will not constitute a waiver to the world at large.

-In Australia, whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was examined in Cantor v Audi Australia Pty Ltd FCA 1391.
+In Australia, whether ‘limited waiver' arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was recently examined in Cantor v Audi Australia Pty Ltd FCA 139.
 There, the Federal Court of Australia considered whether legal advice disclosed to a German regulator in response to its requests for information from the company during the course of its investigations maintained privilege for the purpose of the Australian litigation.
 The Court held that privilege was maintained as against the applicants, because the document had been provided in circumstances of confidentiality such that any waiver of privilege was limited to the German regulator.
 That regulator had no authority to waive that privilege, except to the extent compelled by law, which had not been successfully forced upon the regulator.
-However, Australian courts are yet to authoritatively determine whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, the Australian Securities and Investments Commission, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.
+However, Australian courts are yet to authoritatively determine whether ‘limited waiver' arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, ASIC, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.

-The UK decision in Property Alliance Group Limited v The Royal Bank Of Scotland Plc EWHC 1557 (Ch) potentially offers some further guidance.
+The UK decision Property Alliance Group Limited v The Royal Bank Of Scotland Plc EWHC 1557 (Ch) potentially offers some further guidance.
 There, the Court considered whether communication with regulatory bodies in the course of an investigation was capable of attracting privilege.
 It held that disclosure by individuals and entities to regulators will not necessarily result in a waiver of privilege if it occurs confidentially and for the limited purpose of the ongoing investigation.
 Such communications and disclosures are capable of retaining privilege on the basis they are subject to a limited waiver in respect of the relevant regulatory body only.
 However, importantly, the privilege may be lost if the party claiming privilege later seeks to rely on the findings of the regulatory body with which it communicated.

 There are also many other ways in which privilege can be waived.
-As confidentiality is an essential precondition to the existence and maintenance of privilege, a waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
-This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.
+As confidentiality is an essential precondition to the existence and maintenance of the privilege, waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
+This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence in order to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.

 Where an investigation deals with cross-border subject matter, the company should take into account the fact that rules regarding privilege can vary between jurisdictions, so that communications protected by privilege in Australia may not receive the same treatment elsewhere.

 Internal investigations are an important tool for identifying, minimising and remediating actual or alleged corporate wrongdoing.
 The way in which an internal investigation is conducted can also have significant benefits for preparing for and responding to any associated civil and criminal proceedings.
-Yet there is obviously no one-size-fits-all solution.
+Yet, there is obviously no one size fits all solution.
 The subject matter of each internal investigation, along with any regulatory involvement, will shape the many forensic decisions to be made during each investigation.